Table of Contents

 Prozac is a commonly known antidepressant used by millions of people every year.
 It tends to be prescribed in 10mg, 20mg, and 40mg doses.
-Despite the fact that it has the potential to help people relieve symptoms of anxiety and depression, it can also become addicting.
+Although it has the potential to help people relieve symptoms of anxiety and depression, it can also become addicting.

-Because people tend to take Prozac for years, weaning off of it can also be incredibly difficult and symptoms of withdrawal are not uncommon.
-In order to help mitigate uncomfortable symptoms that often stem from withdrawal it is, therefore, essential that one knows what withdrawal symptoms they may experience when detoxing off this medication.
-Also, if an addiction is already at play, they will need to know how to get appropriate help.
+Because people tend to take Prozac for years, weaning off of it can also be incredibly difficult, and symptoms of withdrawal are not uncommon.
+To help mitigate uncomfortable symptoms that often stem from withdrawal, it is, therefore, essential that one knows what withdrawal symptoms they may experience when detoxing off this medication.
+Also, if addiction is already at play, they will need to know how to get appropriate help.

 Prozac Withdrawal Symptoms

-When people abruptly stop taking Prozac, they may not feel the symptoms of withdrawal right away.
-In fact, it can take up to several weeks for the symptoms to take effect.
-Unlike other SSRI’s, Prozac withdrawal symptoms can also last up to two months as opposed to other medications who only cause withdrawal symptoms for a couple of weeks.
+When people abruptly stop taking Prozac, they may not immediately feel the withdrawal symptoms.
+Instead, it can take up to several weeks for the symptoms to take effect.
+Unlike other SSRIs, Prozac withdrawal symptoms can last up to two months as opposed to other medications that only cause withdrawal symptoms for a couple of weeks.

 Many people mistake Prozac’s symptoms of withdrawal as signs that they have relapsed.
-As a result, they may start taking the medication again and thus it becomes a never-ending cycle.
-In order to prevent this from happening, people taking Prozac should be aware of the symptoms of relapse and the symptoms of withdrawal.
+As a result, they may start taking the medication again, and thus it becomes a never-ending cycle.
+To prevent this from happening, people taking Prozac should be aware of the symptoms of relapse and the symptoms of withdrawal.
 Knowing the difference between the two is also vital.

 - Loss of appetite